 Participants of the Northeast Grain Gab gathered to support each other as an ‘industry cluster’ of sorts.
 An industry cluster is one where all the participants contribute to, and beneﬁt from, a pool of shared knowledge about their craft.
 According to Francis Percival, the keynote speaker at the Kneading Conference a few years ago, industry clusters are what makes small-scale economies — such as regional grain production — economically and culturally sustainable.
 We saw the beneﬁts of the industry cluster the Grain Gab made manifest in real time, especially in regards to one of the deﬁning challenges of regional grain economies across the country: infrastructure.

 Many of the infrastructure-related growing pains felt by local whole grain farmers, millers, and bakers have also been reﬂected in the growth of the local craft beer movement.
-During the Massachusetts Spotlight presentation, Valley Malt (a malt house in Massachusetts and the only malting facility east of Wisconsin) shared not only their numerous successes, but also how tenuous that success can feel without dependable infrastructure and resources.
+During the Massachusetts Spotlight presentation, Valley Malt (a malt house in Massachusetts) shared not only their numerous successes, but also how tenuous that success can feel without dependable infrastructure and resources.
 The momentum for collective action in the malting and brewing space was so strong, that by the end of the conference a new brewing group was announced, dedicated to strengthening the supply of local grains and hops for local New England beer.